 A weight loss plateau is when you stop losing weight even though you’re following the same diet and exercise routine that’s previously helped you lose weight.
 It’s perfectly normal and happens to everyone, level 4 personal trainer and weight loss specialist Luke Hughes says.
 “When you start to reduce your caloric intake and start to exercise the body burns glycogen, which is energy stored in fat reserves in the muscles and liver,” he explains.

 To break this plateau, the simplest thing to do is lower your calorie intake and do more exercise.
-However, over-exerting yourself and crash dieting to try and lose more weight is not sustainable.
+However, over-exerting yourself and crash dieting to try and lose more weight is not sustainable and it's one of the biggest weight loss mistakes you can make.
 Here’s how to break the plateau and get back on track in the longer term.

 How to break a weight loss plateau through exercise